Danny Ings Profile

 |Born||Jul 23, 1992|

-Aston Villa striker Danny Ings is one of English soccer's most prolific strikers.
-He has scored over 60 goals in the Premier League goals.
+West Ham striker Danny Ings is one of English football's most prolific strikers.
+He has scored over 60 goals in the Premier League.

 The Winchester-born player came through the Southampton academy before moving to fellow south coast club Bournemouth.
 He made his professional debut for the Cherries in the 2009/10 season.
 In 2010, he joined Dorchester Town on loan and scored four goals in nine appearances.